 Alita Byrd has been writing for Spectrum since 1995, when she was a journalism and English student at Columbia Union College (now Washington Adventist University) in Washington, DC.
-She worked part-time at Spectrum, under editor Roy Branson, updating circulation records and processing subscriptions.
-She was given her first investigative story while still a student, researching the Adventist involvement in the 1994 Rwanda genocide.
-Since then, she has written extensively about Rwanda for Spectrum, as well as other topics.
 Alita earned a master’s in history of international relations from the London School of Economics in 2001, and worked as a writer for magazines in the US, Europe and South Africa.
-She is currently based in Atlanta, Georgia, where she lives with her husband and three children, ages four, three, and almost one.
+She is currently based in Atlanta, Georgia, where she lives with her husband and three children, ages five, three, and one.

 Jared Wright is pastor of media and collegiate ministries at the Azure Hills Church.
 Jared grew up in Rwanda, Africa, and has lived in California, Massachusetts, Tennessee, Texas, Honduras and Thailand.
 Living in many parts of the world has provided sensitivities to the rich diversity of beliefs and practices within the Adventist family.
 In addition to writing, Jared enjoys graphic arts, competitive cycling and triathlon, and vegetarian cuisine.
 He appreciates and applauds Adventist engagement in issues of justice and equality and environmental stewardship.